I’m always amused and perplexed by certain contradictions in life. Especially those that involve wealth and money.

 My mothers family had little money.
 She would say they had a roof over their head, clothes to wear, enough food on the table and a lot of fun with her brothers and sisters.
 But, not much else.

 MOM & DAD

 My parents met in high school and eventually got married.
 Neither of them went to college.
 My mother worked as a medical secretary until I was born.
-She then became a full time Mom for my older brother and I.
+She then became a full-time Mom for my older brother and me.